muggy8/improbable/have-and-havenot/5asbJ6YG.md

 I coughed up some blood but I didn't care.

-The next struck will be the last I'm sure.
+The next strike will be the last I'm sure.

 With all my might, I redirected my body's motion towards the way Phanna flew and by the time my eyes caught up with him, he was somehow standing on his feet again.